|1.||Action required at the time of an incident||Immediately|

 - report any loss or damage in respect of baggage, business property, money or travel documents to either the police or the transport carrier, otherwise cover may be refused by the insurer; and

 - record details of the incident, including (if relevant) witnesses' names and contact details (a written report will be required when making a claim).

 - Where third parties are involved, agencies and their employees must not:

 - admit liability, either verbally or in writing; or

 - agree to pay or settle any third party costs.

 |2.||Reporting an incident||Within 24 hours of the incident|

-- If possible, the appropriate Claim Form must be completed, signed and faxed to the Fund Administration Agent, Jardine Lloyd Thompson Pty Ltd (JLT), (and copied to the relevant government agency) within 24 hours of becoming aware of incidents which:
+- If possible, the appropriate Claim Form must be completed, signed and emailed to the Fund Administration Agent, Jardine Lloyd Thompson Pty Ltd (JLT) at email@example.com, (and copied to the relevant government agency) within 24 hours of becoming aware of incidents which:

 - are likely to result in a claim; or